Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Doing TTA in air is also possible.
 TTA activates as Jia Xu falls down.
 The short cinematic scene showing your party up close appears with a short delay of around 2-4 seconds.
 There are more observations about this in the [main WO3U guide](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Other-mechanics-details).

 I tried if you could do a Xu Shu-style incredibly high velocity air attack by doing C1 off a ledge, then double jumping and frame precisely air attacking out of it, but all I got was an air attack with a regular double jump speed.

+## Lu Xun

+• Speed / Recovery + Regeneration

+### Great angled glitch

+Lu Xun can bypass even thick walls using his sprint attack.
+Ground special and C5 work for medium-thick walls as well.
+Additionally, thin walls can be breached with C4 and C6 too.

+### Average attacking through walls

+Air special can hit enemies through walls at a very close range.

+### Good high jump

+His highest known jump is double jump (towards wall) -> (turn opposite direction) charge attack.
+This is enough to cross around Tier 1 and 5 steps in Luoyang.

+### Average speed movement

+Lu Xun has access to double jumping, which allows him to naturally move faster than his 135 Speed.
+Doing ground special in between double jumps might increase the average speed further, albeit at the cost of some musou.

+### Situational wallzip

+Like all twin swords users, his air charge attack could perhaps work for doing a specialized wallzip since it gets enough height to cross small walls.
+Perhaps most useful in the original WO3.

+### Other notes

+He can't be used for infinite jumping since his air special ends in a downsmash.

 ## Pang De